xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 | FH0/x/0/13 | 1/2/5         | FH0/x/0/27 | 2/2/4         |            |               |

 **Note**: x is slot number in Cisco 8800 router

+### 88-LC1-36EH
+The Cisco 88-LC1-36EH P100 based transport optimized line card provides 36 ports of 800G (high dense 400 GbE), aggregating to a total bandwidth of 28.8 Tbps.
+There are four P100 NPUs on this line card.
+Allow Flexible combination of 800G/400G/200G/100G/40G/10G Optics and port based Breakout options.
+This line card doesn't support MACsec.

 ### 8800-LC-48H
 There are two Q100 NPUs on these line cards.